Canon 1D Mark II vs 1Ds

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 1D Mark II and the 1Ds have been discontinued, but can regularly be found used on eBay.
-The 1Ds was replaced by the Canon 1Ds Mark II, while the 1D Mark II was followed by the Canon 1D Mark II N. Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Both the 1D Mark II and the 1Ds have been discontinued, but can regularly be found used on ebay.
+The 1Ds was replaced by the Canon 1Ds Mark II, while the 1D Mark II was followed by the Canon 1D Mark II N. Further information on the features and operation of the 1D Mark II and 1Ds can be found, respectively, in the Canon 1D Mark II Manual (free pdf) or the online Canon 1Ds Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D Mark II and the Canon 1Ds?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.